BillyDM/awesome-audio-dsp/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 - [`x42-plugins`] - A collection of good quality effects and visualizers.
 Some plugins are also sold as a commercial product.
 The compressor is particularly good.
 - [`EQ10Q`] - A suite of plugins containing a 10-band parametric equalizer, gate, compressor, bass enhancer, and mid-side encoders.
 - [`Shiru Plugins`] - A suite of old video-game sound chips synths and effects.
+- [`DISTRHO-Ports`] - A whole bunch of plugins ported to work on Linux/LV2.
-- [`DISTRHO Plugin Framework`] - A bunch more open-source plugins are listed here.
+- [`DISTRHO Plugin Framework`] - Has a list of plugins that were made using this framework.
 - [`lkjb plugins`] - Additional plugins made by the creator of [`Luftikus`].
 - [`SOUL-VA`] - A non-trivial virtual analog filter library written in [`SOUL`].
 Plugin versions are also sold as commercial products.